andydaehn/TheCopyCats/README.md

 # TheCopyCats
-A repository for our Chungu goals.
+A repository for our Chingu goals.